-Policy 5.2.17 - For takes that require resource consent from the Waihopai River, Awatere River and other rivers that utilise an upstream flow monitoring site, allocations for the taking of water will be reduced proportionally as flows fall in order to avoid any breach of an environmental flow.
+Policy 5.2.46-17 - For resource consent takes from the Waihopai River, Awatere River and other rivers that utilise an upstream flow monitoring site, allocations for the taking of water will be reduced proportionally as flows fall in order to avoid any breach of an environmental flow.
 This Policy does not apply to existing non-consumptive takes related to regionally significant infrastructure.